 GRADUATE STUDENTS NEEDED for

-the Canadian Light Source (Saskatoon, SK) or the Advanced Light Source
+at the Canadian Light Source (Saskatoon, SK) assisted by

-X-ray microscopy team.
-Depending on your interests and skills,
+team.
+Depending on your interests and skills, you will

-assist with the development of a new instrument (programming the control
+assist with the development of a new instrument or in situ

-and user interface software for example).
-At McMaster you will analyze
+device.
+At McMaster you will analyze data, prepare samples,

-SKILLS ACQUIRED: Working in a group environment; knowledge of core excitation spectroscopy (NEXAFS); polymer microstructure; analytical microscopy; synchrotron radiation; programming (C++, LabView, IDL)
+SKILLS ACQUIRED: Working in a group environment; knowledge of core excitation spectroscopy (NEXAFS); polymer microstructure; analytical microscopy; synchrotron radiation; programming (C++, LabView, IDL), experiment design and execution.

-SPECIAL BENEFITS: travel (financially supported); close collaboration with industrial scientists (AFCC, Ballard, etc).
+SPECIAL BENEFITS: travel (financially supported); close collaboration with industrial scientists ( Ballard, Great Wall Motors, etc).
 Expertise with synchrotron radiation instrumentation.

 - All Rights Reserved